 On a continual, ongoing basis, Quadax uses logging and monitoring software to collect data from system infrastructure components and systems to monitor system performance, potential security threats and vulnerabilities, to evaluate resource utilization, and to detect unusual system activity.
 Key indicator reports, along with other tools, serve to alert management of deviations from expected activity which may signal unauthorized access attempts.
 Quadax separately conducts routine vulnerability assessments on the corporate infrastructure, searching for any potential weaknesses that could be exploited so they may be mitigated before it’s too late.
 It’s important for vulnerability testing to be part of standard, regular routines since weaknesses may arise in any number of circumstances: through the installation of a new patch that corrects a different problem; through the implementation of a new application or an upgrade to an existing one; or through the introduction of a new client or vendor access channel, to name just a few.

 It’s expensive and resource-intensive to maintain this degree of vigilance, but as a company entrusted with protected health information (PHI), personally identifiable information (PII), and confidential business information, we make security and privacy a top priority.
-You can read more examples of the serious commitment Quadax makes to compliance on our website.
+You can read more examples of the serious commitment Quadax makes to compliance here.

 If you’re not currently working with Quadax, but you’d like to learn more about our compliant revenue cycle solutions for hospitals, laboratories, or physicians and other professional providers, please get in touch.
 We’re always pleased to demonstrate how our services can help healthcare providers thrive despite today’s complex reimbursement environment.